 CBK stands for Creativity by Kids (of all ages)

-The Kenosha Community Foundation is now accepting applications for 2020 awards from its new CBK Small Grant program.
-The small grant program was created earlier this year by donors of two of the Foundation’s endowment funds – the Clark-Barber Family Fund and the Kubasiewicz Family Trust.
+The Kenosha Community Foundation is no longer accepting applications for 2020 awards from its new CBK Small Grant program.
+The small grant program was created in 2019 by donors of two of the Foundation’s endowment funds – the Clark-Barber Family Fund and the Kubasiewicz Family Trust.

 Purpose of the CBK Small Grant Program